CURRICULUM VITAE

 University of Memphis Chair: Center of Excellence Committee 2011-2013

-University of Memphis Chair: Photography Search Committee Spring 2011
+University of Memphis Chair: Search Committee-Photography Spring 2011

 University of Memphis Scholarship Committee current

-University of Memphis sub-committee Hohenberg Chair Spring 2010
+University of Memphis Sub-Committee Dorothy Kayser Hohenberg Chair of Excellence in Art History Spring 2010

 University of Memphis Area Coordinator for Art History 2010-2012